-If you need to get in touch with me outside of office hours, please email me at syarbrough@ntcc.edu I will get back in touch with you within 24 hours.
+If you need to get in touch with me outside of office hours, please email me at syarbrough@ntcc.edu or message me on Microsoft Teams.
+I will get back in touch with you within 24 hours.

 Institutional/Course Policy: